therealdamt/Viper/README.md

 # Viper
 A scoreboard API for all versions of which support the default minecraft scoreboard

-Viper board, created by damt.
+Viper board, created by waseem.

 ### Features
 * Supports up to 40 characters per line.